Mu2e/TrkAna/tutorial/intro.md

 1. [Opening and Inspecting a TrkAna ROOT file](opening.md)

-* in this exercise we will open and inspect the TrkAna ROOT files
+In this exercise we will open and inspect the TrkAna ROOT files

 1. [Plotting the Reconstructed Track Momentum of Conversion Electrons](reco-mom.md)

-* in this exercise we will describe the ```demfit``` branches and plot the reconstructed track momentum at the entrance, middle, and exit of the tracker
+In this exercise we will describe the ```demfit``` branches and plot the reconstructed track momentum at the entrance, middle, and exit of the tracker

 <!----
 Hope to get to these...